Texas Christian Athletic League History

 As the Century changed however, so did the leadership of TCAL.
 Mr. Crain became Pastor Crain as he accepted a job offer from the South Texas Church of the Nazarene to plant a church.
 It was immediately apparent that he could not do both jobs, so Pastor Crain resigned as Executive Director of the organization to concentrate on ministry.

 From 2001-2007 several able minded men filled the position of Executive Director but the league began to diminish and be divided with other groups forming and most schools opting out.
 In the Summer of 2007, Pastor Crain had lunch with the remaining leadership team of TCAL and was asked to again take leadership of TCAL.

 At the beginning of the 2008 school year, Pastor Crain, now Dr. Crain, began to recruit schools, restore and revive the TCAL manual, as well as solicit the help of the schools that remained.
 By the end of the year, TCAL was forced to disallow two of the eight schools, but we finished with 24 members.

 IN 2010 TCAL the leadership decided to allow public charter schools, and in 2012 we introduced 11MAN football for the first time in the leagues history.
 In 2013 we hired Leah Frazier-Dixon as our Associate Director of Recruiting and eligibility.
-2014 saw us add Alan Branch as our 4A Basketball Commissioner, and in 2015 Leah was promoted to the position as Athletic Director.
+In 2014 we also added Alan Branch as our 4A Basketball Commissioner.
+We currently have Nathan Tannehill who was promoted to the position as Athletic Director.
 TCAL continues to experience unprecedented growth as new and former schools join.